 Hedlund (2017) is very closely related work; he works with a similar model (and also uses a refinement concept - D1) but he assumes that the sender has a very rich set of experiments available; in particular, an experiment that fully reveals the payoff-relevant state is available.
 He also places a number of other assumptions, such as continuity, compactness and strict monotonicity on relevant elements of the model.
 I present an independently conceived and developed model but acknowledge having benefitted from seeing his approach.
-This work provides context to his results in the sense that I consider a simpler model where one can explore the role of particular, I consider experiments where a fully revealing experiment is not available, and the action space for the receiver is not a compact interval; these assumption appears to be more realistic in applications and create an additional level of difficulty not present in Hedlund (2017).
+This work provides context to his results in the sense that I consider a simpler model where one can explore the role of particular assumptions and show the importance of these features for equilibrium welfare.
+In particular, I consider experiments where a fully revealing experiment is not available, and the action space for the receiver is not a compact interval; these assumption appears to be more realistic in applications and create an additional level of difficulty not present in Hedlund (2017).